 Patients with throat or skin infections should seek medical advice and get the proper antibiotic therapy if they receive confirmation of a bacterial infection.

-Managing a case of PSGN requires cooperation between internists, nephrologists, infectious disease consultants, pharmacists, and nursing staff to provide excellent care for their patient.
+Managing a case of PSGN requires cooperation between internists, nephrologists, infectious disease consultants, pharmacists, and nursing staff, functioning as an interprofessional team, to provide excellent care for their patient.
 PSGN patient’s fluid and salt intake, as well as urine output, should be carefully monitored by the team.
-The pharmacist should ensure that the patient is on no nephrotoxic medications and emphasize medication compliance if the patient has hypertension.
+The pharmacist should coordinate with the clinician to ensure that the patient is on no nephrotoxic medications and emphasize medication compliance if the patient has hypertension.
 The visiting nurse should encourage all close contacts and family members to undergo throat swabs to rule of an acute infection.
 The nurse should also weigh the patient to ensure that the edema is not worsening.
 In addition, renal function and potassium levels need to be closely monitored.

 Consulting a nephrologist (or a pediatric nephrologist) must be sought in complicated cases.
 These patients need monitoring for fluid and electrolyte status at each visit.
-Close communication between the team members is vital to ensure good outcomes.
+Close communication between interprofessional team members is vital to ensure good outcomes.
+[Level 5]

 |||Blyth CC,Robertson PW,Rosenberg AR, Post-streptococcal glomerulonephritis in Sydney: a 16-year retrospective review.
 Journal of paediatrics and child health.
 2007 Jun; [PubMed PMID: 17535174]|